Riffing in ombre on a blue Coltrane

 hang on, I'll clear a chair

-so what shall we talk about
+so what shall we speak of

 tho if you've questions, I fear

-I'm better clacking keyboard
+I'm better at clacking keys

-then verbalizing thoughts clear
+than speaking thoughts clear

 I don't explain my poems